wipbar/fossbeamer/README.md

 A NixOS machine config is provided in `nix/configuration.nix`.
 It describes running fossbeamer in a wayland compositor, cage.

+We have two flavours, `machine-generic` and `machine-cm3`, as the CM3 variant needs to have its own bootloader.

 The system closure can be built with:
-`nix-build nix -A machine.toplevel`
+`nix-build nix -A machine-generic.toplevel`

 An SD-card image can be built with:
-`nix-build nix -A machine.sdImage`
+`nix-build nix -A machine-generic.sdImage`

 If you invoke the build from `x86_64-linux`, it'll cross-compile the sdcard image.
 If you build on an `aarch64-linux` box, it'll natively compile.
 Both